Services Provided in a Personal Setting

 Consultation: Counseling Services staff provides consultation services to faculty, staff and student organizations needing specialized training in psychological issues, wellness-related topics, or conflict resolution.
 Topical presentations are available on a variety of psychological concerns.

-Health Promotion Programming & Consultation: Eckerd's Coordinator of Health Promotion, Megan Coy, MPH, provides a variety of services tailored to individuals and groups.
+Health Promotion Programming & Consultation: Eckerd's Director of Outreach Services & Health Promotion, Makenzie Schieman, provides a variety of services tailored to individuals and groups.
 Individual consultations are available on issues ranging from smoking cessation to nutrition and exercise.
 Group services are provided to students in residence halls or student groups.
 Campus-wide health initiatives include an annual health fair, health screening days, and the Don't Cancel That Class campaign.
 Check out the latest information from the Health Promotion Department.

-Disability Support Services (DSS) is housed in Counseling Services, and coordinates all accommodations for students with documented disabilities.
-Information regarding DSS services is available by clicking here.
+Accessible Education Services (formerly Disability Support Services ) is housed in Counseling Services, and coordinates all accommodations for students with documented disabilities.
+Information regarding AES services is available by clicking here.

 Substance Abuse Assessment & Counseling: Counseling Services provides substance abuse assessment and counseling services to residential students at no charge.
 Assessment and treatment services are provided to students referred by the Office of Community Standards, but do not take the place of treatment services that may be ordered by law enforcement outside the College.